 A lot of people write in with questions about the top one percent in net worth and income.
 Soon after, I often see a common question: how well does income predict net worth?
 In this post, I'll help clear it up and take a look at the correlation of net worth and income.
+My math uses the most recent net worth data through 2021.

 In short, it turns out income does not predict wealth all that well.
 While there is a relationship, it's relatively weak.
 In 2020 in America, the correlation between income and net worth was .5036, an R^2 of .2536.